This topic covers processes relating to a cPanel service.

 If you’re not sure how to access your cPanel service — please, follow this guide before continuing: How do I login to cPanel?

-Why disable WP-Cron?
+Why disable wp-cron?

-The default setup is fine in most cases; however, disabling WP-Cron can be beneficial as it may cause issues depending on your site’s configuration and the amount of traffic it receives.
+The default setup is fine in most cases; however, disabling wp-cron can be beneficial as it may cause issues depending on your site’s configuration and the amount of traffic it receives.

-• Low traffic
+- Low traffic

-Tasks might not run on time because there’s no one to trigger the check.
+Tasks might not run on time because there’s no one to trigger the check. - High traffic

-It can slow down the site because WP-Cron keeps checking and running tasks.
+It can slow down the site because wp-cron keeps checking and running tasks.

-To disable the default WordPress WP-Cron
+To disable the wp-cron manually

 1. Access your WordPress installation directory by logging into your cPanel and navigating to the ‘File Manager’.